Scientific and R&D bodies joined forces

 - innovation in winemaking

-Explanatory display boards will offer visitors insight into all the latest research by these bodies and its practical applications.
+Explanatory display boards offered visitors insight into all the latest research by these bodies and its practical applications.

-Tasting sessions of new disease-resistant grape varieties will also be held in the stand's tasting area.
+Tasting sessions of new disease-resistant grape varieties were also held in the stand's tasting area.

-Short talks lasting 20 minutes will give visitors a chance to ask scientists questions on subjects such as climate change, the Digital Mas, "wine and vine" MOOCs and organic winegrowing.
+Short talks lasting 20 minutes gave visitors a chance to ask scientists questions on subjects such as climate change, the Digital Mas, "wine and vine" MOOCs and organic winegrowing.

-Another original highlight of the stand: on a life-size grapevine, IRSTEA AND IFV will reveal to visitors the "Paillis Symbio" (Symbio mulch), a polypropylene tile which eradicates 100% of weeds, conserves moisture in the ground, activates biological soil life and reduces runoff.
+Another original highlight of the stand: on a life-size grapevine, IRSTEA AND IFV revealed to visitors the "Paillis Symbio" (Symbio mulch), a polypropylene tile which eradicates 100% of weeds, conserves moisture in the ground, activates biological soil life and reduces runoff.